How We Validated the FRED Score

 Worst quintile: 0.312 crashes/100k mi

 Key insight: For mature carriers, behavioral violations are 23% more predictive than equipment violations.
-This validates our model's separation of behavioral (18%) and equipment (14%) as distinct components rather than lumping all violations together.
+This is why the model carries behavioral and equipment rates as distinct features rather than lumping all violations together — the fit gives the behavioral rate the heavier weight on its own.

 Implications for Insurance Underwriting